SharleentheCEO/Phase3_project/README.md

 3. Submit a pull request.

 ## For More Information
-See the full analysis in the Jupyter Notebook ipynb_checkpoints or review this presentation .
+See the full analysis in the Jupyter Notebook https://github.com/SharleentheCEO/Phase3_project/tree/master/.ipynb_checkpoints or review this presentation .
 For additional information, contact Sharleen Liz at lizsharleen381@gmail.com